 The study determined the recommended dose of GBS‐01, the extract rich in arctigenin from Burdock, to be 12.0 g daily, because no DLTs were seen at any of the three dose levels.
 A daily dose of 12.0 g GBS‐01 was approximately equivalent to 4.0 g burdock fruit extract.

 Out of the patients who consumed the Burdock extract, 4 patients had stable disease and 1 showed a partial response during the course of observation.
 To be precise, the response rate was 6.7% and the disease control rate was 33.3%.
 The study also found that the median progression‐free and overall survival of the patients were 1.1 months and 5.7 months, respectively.

-Burdock extracts are considered to have anti-inflammatory, antibacterial, antidiabetic, antiulcerogenic, hepatoprotective, and anticancer properties.
+Burdock extracts and roots are considered to have anti-inflammatory, antibacterial, antidiabetic, antiulcerogenic, hepatoprotective, and anti-cancer properties.
 A 2016 phase I clinical study done by the researchers from Japan suggested that a daily dose of 12 g of GBS‐01 (containing approximately 4.0 g burdock fruit extract rich in arctigenin) may be clinically safe and may have possible benefits in patients with advanced pancreatic cancers refractory to Gemcitabine therapy.
 However, more well defined large scale trials are necessary to establish these findings, before recommending arctigenin usage in pancreatic cancer patients.

 Cancer patients often have to deal with different chemotherapy side effects which affect their quality of life and look out for alternative therapies for cancer.
 Taking the right nutrition and supplements based on scientific considerations (avoiding guesswork and random selection) is the best natural remedy for cancer and treatment related side-effects.